smallisl/reposcore-py/README.md

-# repo-score-py
+# reposcore-py
-A CLI for scoring student participation in an open-source class repo.
+A CLI for scoring student participation in an open-source class repo, implemted in Python.

-## Install depenencies
+## Install dependencies

 ```bash
 pip install -r requirements.txt